 Intense warmth spreading throughout the body.
 Flushed skin that looks red and blotchy.
 Sudden sweating that comes on without notice.

 Hot flashes are one of the most intrusive and frequently experienced symptoms of menopause.
-Depending on their severity, some women are advised to try hormone therapy, while many others turn to home remedies to deal with hot flashes.
+Depending on their severity, some women are advised to try hormone therapies like Vagifem and Premarin, while many others turn to home remedies to deal with hot flashes.
 If you’re looking for ways to keep cool without prescription drugs, these are 6 of the best ways to manage your hot flashes at home.

 6 Home Remedies for Hot Flashes